The Validation Problem in Health AI: Why the Word Has Lost Its Meaning – and How to Take It Back

 Generalization

-• What is your out-of-distribution detection strategy, even if simple?
+What is your out-of-distribution detection strategy?

 Monitoring and Drift

-• What do you monitor in production?
+What do you monitor in production, and at what frequency?

 Change Control

-• What changes are allowed without a full resubmission or re-validation?
+What changes are allowed without a full resubmission or revalidation?

-The Gap and Opportunity: Validation That Is Legible to Institutions
+The Gap and Opportunity: Validation Legible to Institutions

-• We can explain what it is for.
+• We can explain what it is for – and what it is not for

-• We can audit it.
+• We can audit decisions it influences

 Closing: Stop Selling Magic, Start Selling Control